meleksterling-sudo/gemeos-gold-pipeline/gold-pipeline.md

 **Persona:** The Busy Professional
 **Trigger:** Effort Elimination
 **Why This Should Win:** Framed around mental bandwidth — not just time — this hits a different nerve than standard "passive income" messaging.
 The "between calls on a Tuesday" CTA is specific and believable, matching Alison's real-world pace.
 Contrast with attention-heavy alternatives is implied without being preachy.
-**Status:** Pending Review
+**Status:** Approved

 I don't have bandwidth for another thing that needs my attention.

 I run a company.
 Every decision I make costs something — focus, energy, time.
 I'm protective of all three.
 So when someone pitches me a trading system that requires me to "spend 20 minutes a day on charts," I'm already out.

-This one I actually looked at.
+But this one I actually looked at, becasue its a copy trading system

-Copy trading.
-My account connects to the master account.
+My account just connects to the master account.
 When the AI places a trade in Gold, mine mirrors it.
 I don't log in to approve anything.
 I don't watch charts.
 I don't get alerts I need to act on.
 It just runs.

-Two years of verified performance on MyFXBook.
+The results?
 10% average monthly returns.
-One losing month in 24 — down 1.63%.
-The trading runs through a US-regulated broker, so my capital stays in my own account.
+Only 1 losing month in 24 — performance all third party verified The trading runs through my own brokerage account, so my capital stays with me at all time.
 I can stop the system whenever I want.

 If there's a risk event, the team has human oversight running alongside the AI.
 It's not a black box doing whatever it wants.

-I checked the demo on a Tuesday morning between calls.
-Took about 20 minutes.
-That's probably all you need too.
+Click below and schedule a demo.
+They'll show you the system, its performance — and you'll understand why it takes zero of your attention.

 ---